 A: You can register your attendance and purchase up to two guest tickets for your graduation ceremony online.

-This website will open at 12 noon on Wednesday1 November and close at 5pm on Friday 1 December 2017
+This website will open at 12 noon on Monday 5 November and close at 5pm on Thursday 6 December 2018.

 * A £10 non-refundable administrative fee will be charged